nordwestt/ollama-ai-provider-v2/README.md

 # Ollama Provider V2 for the Vercel AI SDK (now for SDK 5)

+Use Ollama with the Vercel AI SDK, implementing the official Ollama API.
+This provider has minimal dependencies and is web-compatible out of the box.

 The **[Ollama Provider V2](https://github.com/nordwestt/ollama-ai-provider-v2)** for the [AI SDK](https://sdk.vercel.ai/docs) has been created as the original [ollama-ai-provider](https://www.npmjs.com/package/ollama-ai-provider) was not being actively maintained.

 This provider now supports: